mbridak/FieldDayLogger-Curses/README.md

 ![Alt text](https://github.com/mbridak/FieldDayLogger-Curses/raw/master/pics/rigctld.png)

 #### Callsign lookups:
 An option of callsign lookups for gridsquare and op name is offered by one of three services: QRZ, HamDB or HamQTH.
 The use of these can be turned on or off by editing the JSON preference file.
+The lookup happens in it's own thread and is kicked off after the cursor leaves the call field.
+If the look up is successful, you'll see the status line at the bottom change giving you name, grid, bearing and distance to contact.

+`K5TUX: JOHN WOODMAN Grid: EM37bb Dir: 74 Dis: 2206     Local: 03/16 15:12:18`

 #### Cloudlog
 If you use Cloudlog, contacts can be pushed to your Cloudlog server.
 The use of this can be turned on or off by editing the JSON preference file.